-HNS will provide the Action Plan to CMHC for review and agreement with proposed targets at least three (3) months prior to the first day of the relevant Action Plan Period and will publicly release the Action Plan in accordance with subparagraph 4.3 of the Agreement.
-HNS will not be required to provide an Action Plan prior to the execution of the agreement.
+MHO will provide the Action Plan to CMHC for review and agreement with proposed targets at least three (3) months prior to the first day of the relevant Action Plan Period and will publicly release the Action Plan in accordance with subparagraph 4.3 of the Agreement.

-The Parties acknowledge that reporting will be progressively implemented.
+The parties acknowledge that reporting will be progressively implemented.
 A plan with respect to the timing to collect all information needed to report under this Agreement will be mutually agreed-to as part of the first Action Plan, taking into account practical constraints on data collection and respect for personal privacy.

-Funding under this Agreement, including under the Canada Community Housing Initiative, will be used to ensure that the same number of Social Housing and Community Housing Units under the Social Housing Agreement, as at March 31, 2019, and agreed to by CMHC and HNSwill continue to be offered as either Social Housing or Community Housing over the course of this Agreement.
+Funding under this Agreement, including under the Canada Community Housing Initiative, will be used to ensure that the same number of Social Housing and Community Housing units under the Social Housing Agreement, as at March 31, 2019, and agreed to by CMHC and MHO will continue to be offered as either Social Housing or Community Housing over the course of this Agreement.

-For the purposes of this Agreement, CMHC and HNS agree the following baseline numbers are the number of Social Housing and Community Housing Units under the Social Housing Agreement as of March 31, 2019:
+For the purposes of this Agreement, CMHC and MHO agree the following baseline numbers are the number of Social Housing and Community Housing units under the Social Housing Agreement as of March 31, 2019:

-- 11,615 Social Housing Units, of which 10,729 are low-income; and - Of the total number of Social Housing Units, 111 are Urban Native Social Housing, of which 111 are low-income.
+- 131,063 Social Housing units, of which 95,109 are low-income; and - Of the total number of Social Housing units, 1,452 are Urban Native Social Housing, of which 1,452 are low-income.

-The targets in table 3 (a) below represent the Units that will receive funding under this Agreement, and combined with Units that will receive funding under the Social Housing Agreement represent the number of Social Housing Units that will continue to be offered each year over the course of this Agreement.
+The targets in table 3 (a) below represent the units that will receive funding under this Agreement, and combined with units that will receive funding under the Social Housing Agreement represent the number of Social Housing units that will continue to be offered each year over the course of this Agreement.